jupyter/jupyter/docs/source/index.rst

 Deployment
 ----------

-The following projects are being developed to support deploying the notebook in various contexts that include multiuser capabilities and secure/scalable cloud deployments.
+These projects are being developed to support deploying the notebook in various contexts that include multiuser capabilities and secure/scalable cloud deployments.

 * `jupyterhub <https://github.com/jupyter/jupyterhub>`__: multi-user notebook for organizations with plugglable authentication and scalability.
 * `jupyter-drive <https://github.com/jupyter/jupyter-drive>`__: store notebooks on Google Drive.